mckeeh3/akka-streams-chirper-client/README.md

-# Akk Streams Chirper Client
+# Akka Streams Chirper Client

 This project is a demonstration project that introduces some of the features of [Akka Streams](https://doc.akka.io/docs/akka/current/stream/index.html?language=java)